rohanchawla23/11785Project/midterm report/read_me_MIMIC_analysis.md

 # CSV files:
 Files I created from scripts:

 *'cancer patient records.csv': The better cancer-positive patient data csv.
-Upon realizing an earlier mistake('cancer patient dates.csv'), I rewrote the csv.

-*'cancer patient dates.csv': I created this initial file to get patient ids who were pancreatic cancer positive from the mimic_data.json file.
-I didn't know pandas' .to_csv method produces some incomprehensible (for me) readouts.
-Nor did I consider multiple cancer diagnoses when making this csv, hence the repeat ids.
+Note that some patients have multiple diagnoses of pancreatic cancer.